Tractables/ProbabilisticCircuits.jl/README.md

 We will be adding automated tests under `/test` folder.
 To run all the test cases, run:

-    julia test/runtests.jl
+    test$ julia --color=yes runtests.jl

-You can also run all the tests for a single module, for example:
+You can also run all the tests for a single (sub-)module, for example:

-    julia test/Juice/IO/runtests.jl
+    test$ julia --color=yes runtests.jl Juice/IO

 Or even any individual test, for example:

-    julia test/Juice/IO/CircuitParserTest.jl
+    test$ julia --color=yes runtests.jl Juice/IO/VtreeParserTest.jl

 Make sure to run the tests before commiting new code.